Skip to main content

 Water stains on ceilings or walls inside

-Check your attic and top-floor ceilings Thursday morning.
+Check your attic and top-floor ceilings the morning after the storm.
 New water spots mean wind created an entry point.
 This needs immediate attention.

 When to Call a Professional